dan-merlea/careers-platform/careers-server/README.md

 With Mau, you can deploy your application in just a few clicks, allowing you to focus on building features rather than managing infrastructure.

+## Calendar Provider Integration

+The Careers Platform supports integration with different email and calendar providers for interview scheduling:

+- **Google Workspace**: Integrates with Google Calendar API
+- **Microsoft 365**: Integrates with Microsoft Graph API
+- **Other**: Generates standard ICS files

+To configure calendar providers:

+1. Set up the required credentials in your `.env` file
+2. Select the provider in the company settings page
+3. The system will automatically use the selected provider when generating interview invites

+For detailed setup instructions, see the [Calendar Provider Setup](#calendar-provider-setup) section.

 ## Resources

 Check out a few resources that may come in handy when working with NestJS: